 If there are no shows when you visit, you can have a great view from above when you visit the Acropolis.

-You may have never heard of the outdoor Greek theater of Thoriko, or Thoricus, which doesn’t often feature in Greek itineraries.
+The outdoor Greek theater of Thoriko, or Thoricus, doesn’t often feature in Greek itineraries.
 However, this theatre is considered to be the oldest theatre in Greece which still exists in its original form.

 The ancient theater of Thoriko is estimated to have been built between 525 – 480 BC.
 Unlike theatres that were built later, its layout wasn’t semi-circular, but oval-shaped, with a rectangular orchestra.